paretomansmartvotesim/paretomansmartvotesim.github.io/primaries.md

 There are also other ways to count ranked ballots and there are other kinds of ballots that avoid vote-splitting.
 Scored ballots avoid vote splitting.
 A scored ballot allows you to give a rating from 0 to 5 on a candidate.
 A specific kind of scored ballot is an approval ballot, which allows you to rate on a very simple scale: do you approve or not?
 And simply because you are no longer limited to vote for a single candidate, you can vote for that candidate without feeling like you’re splitting with other groups of voters that support other candidates.
 Why would you split if you are not forced into the dilemma of choosing one?

+I think scored ballots aren't quite as good as pairwise because the voter has to watch the polls to decide which candidates need their vote.
+This is a little more work for the voter, but in the end, it works out pretty much the same as counting by pairs.

 Also, up to now, we haven't called our voting system by it's proper English name: First Past the Post (FPTP).
 FPTP is another name for our choose only one voting method.
+Let's compare these methods in the simulation below.

 {% comment %} How do I actually show vote splitting? {% endcomment %}